 You’ve gone through a tremendous spiritual awakening.
-Your life perspective has changed drastically.
+Your life and perspective have changed drastically.
 You’re no longer the same person you once were a few years ago.

 But something has gone horribly wrong.